Spacetime defects and group momentum space: Conical defects in Minkowski space

 which can be interpreted as the familiar expression for the relativistic energy density.
 Namely, as we already explained, the rest energy density ${\cal E}_0 = \mu \sim \alpha$, while the factor $\cosh\chi = (1 - V^2)^{-1/2}$ and hence the total energy density ${\cal E}_0 (1 - V^2)^{-1/2} = {\cal E} \sim \alpha^\prime$.

-Notice that the presence of a conical singularity in the otherwise flat spacetime introduces an ambiguity in the direction of a boost as perceived by different observers due to the nontrivial parallel transport of vectors.
-To resolve this issue we have to consistently choose one frame for defining the boost e.g.\! such that the defect's wedge lies symmetrically behind the boost's direction.
-Alternatively one can avoid the whole problem by directly boosting the holonomy (\ref{eq:2.3}).
-This can be achieved by acting on the rotation $R(\alpha)$ via the conjugation $B^{-1}(\chi) R(\alpha) B(\chi)$ by a boost $B(\chi)$.
+One can also notice that, due to the nontrivial parallel transport of frames, the presence of a conical singularity in the otherwise flat spacetime introduces an ambiguity in the direction of a boost as perceived by different observers.
+To resolve this issue we have to consistently choose one frame for defining boosts, e.g.\! such one that the defect's wedge lies symmetrically behind the boost's direction.
+On the other hand, the whole problem can be avoided by directly boosting the holonomy (\ref{eq:2.3}).
+This is achieved by acting on the rotation $h_R(\alpha)$ by a boost $b(\chi)$ via the conjugation $b^{-1}(\chi) h_R(\alpha) b(\chi)$.
 The resulting Lorentz holonomy

-is thus an element of the {\it conjugacy class} of rotations by an angle $\alpha$, which fully characterizes the motion of a defect described at rest by the metric (\ref{eq:2.1}).
+is thus an element of the {\it conjugacy class} of rotations by the angle $\alpha$, which fully characterizes the motion of a defect described at rest by the metric (\ref{eq:2.1}).